Racial segregation of churches in the United States: Mormonism

-The Church of Jesus Christ of Latter-day Saints (LDS Church) has a long history of racial exclusion.
+The Church of Jesus Christ of Latter-day Saints (LDS Church) is the largest denomination within Mormonism and has a long history of racial exclusion.
 According to Cassandra L. Clark, one reason why polygamy was a part of the Mormon culture was to promote the growth of the white race.
 From the mid-1800s until 1978, the LDS Church prevented most men of black African descent from being ordained to the church's lay priesthood, barred black men and women from participating in the ordinances of its temples and opposed interracial marriage.
 Since black men of African descent could not receive the priesthood, they were excluded from holding leadership roles and performing these rituals.

 During the first century of its existence, the LDS Church discouraged social interaction with blacks and encouraged racial segregation.
 Joseph Smith, who is considered a prophet in the LDS Church, supported segregation, stating, "I would confine them [black people] by strict law to their own species".
-Other LDS Church leaders, such as David O. McKay, J. Reuben Clark, Henry D. Moyle, Ezra Taft Benson, Joseph Fielding Smith, Harold B. Lee, and Mark E. Peterson were leading proponents of segregation.
-The First Presidency under George Albert Smith sent a letter on May 5, 1947 stating that "social intercourse between the Whites and the Negroes should certainly not be encouraged because of leading to intermarriage, which the Lord has forbidden."
-In 1954, apostle Mark E. Petersen taught that segregation was inspired by God, arguing that "what God hath separated, let not man bring together again"..
+Other LDS Church leaders, such as David O. McKay, J. Reuben Clark, Henry D. Moyle, Ezra Taft Benson, Joseph Fielding Smith, Harold B. Lee, and Mark E. Petersen were leading proponents of segregation.
+The First Presidency under George Albert Smith sent a letter on May 5, 1947, stating that "social intercourse between the Whites and the Negroes should certainly not be encouraged because of leading to intermarriage, which the Lord has forbidden."
+In 1954, apostle Mark E. Petersen taught that segregation was inspired by God, arguing that "what God hath separated, let not man bring together again".
 The church also advocated for segregation laws and enforced segregation in its facilities.
 Blacks were prohibited from performing in the Salt Lake Tabernacle.

 During the years, different black families were either told by church leadership not to attend church or chose not to attend church after white members complained.
 The church began considering segregated congregations, and sent missionaries to southern United States to establish segregated congregations.

 Despite the change in 1978, the LDS Church still has a white majority.
 According to the Pew Research Center, 85% of Mormons are white, 8% are Latino, and less than 1% are black.

 Protestantism

 In 2014, Protestants made up over 46 percent of the U.S. population.
 Racial minorities made up 24 percent of evangelical Protestants and 14 percent of mainline Protestants.
-Major branches of Protestantism include, but are not limited to, Calvinists, Baptists, Methodists, and Pentecostalists.
+Major branches of Protestantism include, but are not limited to, Calvinists, Baptists, Methodists, and Pentecostals.